zijing0926/Portfolio/README.md

 # [Star Rating Predictions with Machine Learning Models](https://github.com/zijing0926/Star-Rating-Predictions-with-Machine-Learning-Models)
 * Utilized Yelp dataset to predict the star rating of new venues based on location, categories and attributes.
 * Built customized column selector, categorical variable encoder, linear estimator with residuals fitting non-linear estimator.
+* Built machine learning pipelines and constructed a full model combining three pipelines as a feature union.
 The full model reaches **95% accuracy** in test set.

 # [Analyzing-restaurant-inspection-data-using-sqlite](https://github.com/zijing0926/Analyzing-restaurant-inspection-data-using-sqlite)
 This project utilized sqlite to clean and join four different datasets to conduct extensive analysis on New York restaurants’ health and safety scores and violations.
 Specifically, this project: